World Tourism Day – September 27

 In 1980 UN World Tourism Organization (UNWTO) marked September 27 as World Tourism Day.
 The main purpose of this day is to promote and support responsible, sustainable, and universally accessible tourism and how tourism affects social, cultural, political, and economic values worldwide.

 September 27 was chosen as World Tourism Day to mark the adoption of the Statutes of the UNWTO.
 The adoption of these Statutes is considered a milestone in global tourism.
-They have framed the Global Code of Ethics for Tourism which is designed to guide key-players in tourism development.
-Their main aim is to help maximize tourism sector benefits and reduce its impact on the environment, cultural heritage and societies across the globe.
+They have framed the Global Code of Ethics for Tourism which is designed to guide key players in tourism development.
+Their main aim is to help maximize the tourism sector benefits and reduce its impact on the environment, cultural heritage, and societies across the globe.

 The Secretary-General of UNWTO said “Tourism can help us build a better future for everyone.
 Around the world, the tourism sector is the leading source of employment, supporting many millions of jobs and driving economies forward, both at the local and the national level.”

 While the Indian Tourism and Culture Minister said “Tourism is one such activity which extends to various other sectors and thus is responsible for creating direct and indirect employment requiring varying degrees of skills and allows for quick entry into the workforce for youth, women and poor.
 The tourism sector, therefore, is not only an engine for economic growth but also an effective tool for poverty alleviation among the marginalized segments of the society.”